Dealing with compelling maritime threats: The case for unmanned systems

 Kym Bergmann

-Kym Bergmann is the editor for Asia Pacific Defence Reporter (APDR) and Defence Review Asia (DRA).
-He has more than 25 years of experience in journalism and the defence industry.
-After graduating with honours from the Australian National University, he joined Capital 7 television, holding several positions including foreign news editor and chief political correspondent.
-During that time he also wrote for Business Review Weekly, undertaking analysis of various defence matters.After two years on the staff of a federal minister, he moved to the defence industry and held senior positions in several companies, including Blohm+Voss, Thales, Celsius and Saab.
-In 1997 he was one of two Australians selected for the Thomson CSF 'Preparation for Senior Management' MBA course.
-He has also worked as a consultant for a number of companies including Raytheon, Tenix and others.
-He has served on the boards of Thomson Sintra Pacific and Saab Pacific.
+Kym Bergmann has more than 35 years of experience in journalism and Australian and international defence industry.
+After graduating with Honors from the Australian National University, he joined Capital 7 television, holding several positions including foreign news editor and chief political correspondent.
+After 2 years on the staff of a Federal Minister, he moved to the defence sector and held senior positions in several companies, including Blohm+Voss, Thales, Celsius and Saab.
+In 1997 he was one of 2 Australians selected for the Thomson CSF 'Preparation for Senior Management' MBA course, the other being Chris Jenkins - formerly the CEO of Thales Australia.
+He has also worked as a consultant for a number of companies, including Raytheon, Tenix (now part of BAES) and Martin Marrietta (now part of Lockheed Martin).
+He had several board appointments, including Thomson Sintra Pacific (1994 - 96) and Saab Pacific (1998 - 2003).
+He retains good personal links with senior figures in Government, as well as in industry and the media.
+He decided to return to journalism in May 2008, and holds the position of editor for Asia Pacific Defence Reporter (APDR) and Defence Review Asia (DRA).
+He is also a podcaster and commentator on defence and national security issues.

 LEAVE A REPLY